microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaFeatureRolloutPolicy.md

 This command creates the policy for cloud authentication roll-out in Microsoft Entra ID.

-- `-Feature` Specifies a feature assigned to the cloud authentication roll-out policy.
+- `-Feature` specifies a feature assigned to the cloud authentication roll-out policy.
 Currently, you can assign PassthroughAuthentication | SeamlessSso | PasswordHashSync | EmailAsAlternateId.

-- `-DisplayName` Specifies the display name of the cloud authentication roll-out policy.
+- `-DisplayName` specifies the display name of the cloud authentication roll-out policy.

-- `-IsEnabled` Specifies the status of cloud authentication roll-out policy.
+- `-IsEnabled` specifies the status of cloud authentication roll-out policy.

-- `IsAppliedToOrganization` Specifies if the cloud authentication roll-out policy applied to the entire organization.
+- `-IsAppliedToOrganization` specifies if the cloud authentication roll-out policy applied to the entire organization.

 ## Parameters